yuanz03/tp/docs/DeveloperGuide.md

 - Special characters like hyphens, underscores, or apostrophes are not allowed (e.g., `U-16`, `vice_captain`, or `parent's contact` are invalid)

 **Planned Enhancement**: Enhance tag functionality to be more flexible and user-friendly by:
-- Implementing case-insensitive tag comparison and storage, where all tags are normalised to a consistent case format (e.g., lowercase or title case) to prevent duplicate tags that differ only in capitalisation
+- Implementing case-insensitive tag comparison and storage, where all tags are normalized to a consistent case format (e.g., lowercase or title case) to prevent duplicate tags that differ only in capitalization
 - Allowing spaces in tags so users can create multi-word tags (e.g., `senior player`, `injury prone`, `parent contact`)
 - Supporting special characters including hyphens (`-`), underscores (`_`), apostrophes (`'`), periods (`.`), and parentheses (`()`) to enable more descriptive tags